2009 HUMMER H2 SUT

 Handling and Braking

-Despite its truck-construction, the H2 provides a comfortable on-road ride, thanks to its high-tech suspension.
+Despite its size and off-road capability, the H2 provides a comfortable on-road ride, thanks to its high-tech suspension.
 The H2 SUT's steering is also fine for its size, though some reviewers complain of understeer.
 Plus, because of the H2 SUT's size, parking lot maneuverability and visibility are issues.
 When a vehicle weighs 6,400 pounds, it has to have good stopping power, and the 2009 Hummer H2 SUT doesn't disappoint.

 - "In terms of comfort, it's right on par with the GMC Yukon Denali." -- Motor Week